idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/shapeOpt_Annulus.md

 ## Forward Problem Sub-App

 In the forward app, a heat conduction problem is solved with convective flux type boundary condition that changes with the inner radius.
+The outer radius is insulated and there is a constant source term throughout.
 The objective is find the two radii that will have the lowest max temperature while satisfying a volume constraint.